shilad/wikibrain/tutorial/installation.md

 ## Setting your JVM options

-**JVM options:** Set reasonable java options defaults.
+Set reasonable java options defaults.
 For example `-d64 -Xmx8000M -server` uses a 64-bit JVM with 8GB memory and server optimizations.

 You can set these defaults in your IDE's run dialog, or if you are using `wb-java.sh` (below), run the command: `export JAVA_OPTS="-d64 -Xmx8000M -server"`

 The memory requirements for the JVM during the import phase are listed above.

 ## Installing the command line wb-java.sh script